ScriptMang/conch/README.md

 # Conch

-A locally ran program that uses GIN Rest APIs to perform mock CRUD Operations For this project I'm simulating a bikshop database that keeps a table of invoices
+A locally ran program that uses GIN Rest APIs to perform mock CRUD Operations.
+For this project I'm simulating a bikshop database that keeps a table of invoices.

 ### Prior to Running

-This program requires that both go programming language and PostgreSQL be installed on your local machine.
+* This program requires that both the go programming language and PostgreSQL be installed on your local machine.

-Make sure to import the psql dump file into PostgreSQL.
+* Make sure to import the psql dump file into PostgreSQL.
   Use the following command 'psql --username=<username> Bikeshop <  <filename>.sql'.
   Note: replace placeholder info within the angle brackets with your own.

-Inside the bikeshop.go file make sure to replace the substring 'username' within the uri variable.
-Provide the username you used to create the database in PostgreSQL.
+* Inside the bikeshop.go file replace the substring 'username' within the uri variable.
+  Provide the username you used to create the database in PostgreSQL instead.

 ### How to Run